GaloisInc/mir-json/doc/rustc.md

    all its dependencies, and replaces the test binary output with a script that invokes `crux-mir`'s symbolic execution backend on the linked `.mir`.

+## Other binaries

+Besides the main binaries above, `mir-json` also provides a variety of other binaries for specialized purposes:

+* `cargo-mir-json`: This invokes `cargo rustc`, but replacing `rustc` with `mir-json`.
+* `crux-rustc`: A helper that invokes `mir-json-rustc-wrapper` the same way that `cargo-crux-test` would run it.
+This is useful for testing a single file, e.g., `crux-rustc --test foo.rs`.
+* `mir-json-callgraph`: This prints the reverse callgraph of a function, which can be helpful for debugging.
+* `mir-json-dce`: This takes in several `.mir` files, combines them, and then runs dead-code elimination on them.
+It is unlikely that you will need to use this binary directly, as dead-code elimination is performed as an intermediate step in other binaries.
+* `mir-json`: This produces a `.mir` file from a single `.rs` file and does not do anything else, such as testing with `crux-mir`.
+It is unlikely that you will need to use this binary directly, as producing `.mir` files is performed as an intermediate step in other binaries.

 ## `TyCtxt` usage